Metaculus/metaculus/README.md

 ## Restricted dev access
 To enable restricted Dev access, you need to add `ALPHA_ACCESS_TOKEN=<token>` to the bot BE & FE env variables.
-Then, be will validate all requests using `x-dev-auth-token` from request headers
+Then, be will validate all requests using `x-alpha-auth-token` from request headers